-Every business wants to avoid the pitfall of paying too high a percentage of their product cost on packaging, so it's not surprising that a common question a business would ask is "How much does a shipping crate cost?"
+Every business wants to avoid the pitfall of paying too high a percentage of their product cost on the wooden crate, so it's not surprising that a common question a business would ask is "How much does a shipping crate cost?"

-Packaging is customized to your product, therefore without knowing the specifics about your product it's nearly impossible for a packaging manufacturer to provide an exact figure.
+Wooden Crates are customized to your product, therefore without knowing the specifics about your product it's nearly impossible for a crate manufacturer to provide an exact figure.
 The good news is, there are a number of ways to help make it easier for companies to estimate how much a shipping crate costs.

 |Product||% of Product Cost|

 |Low Quantity & Complex||8-10%|

 Valley Box found that many manufacturers set aside 1%-10% the cost of their product for the shipping crate, but that can be a big spread if you have a pricey product.